humanmade/altis-documentation/other-docs/guides/getting-help-with-altis/debugging.md

 We recommend leaving configuration at its default settings initially, and turning on any configuration progressively as necessary.

 If you are able to replicate a problem in a fresh installation or with only configuration changes, this is likely to be a bug in Altis.
 Report the bug to Altis Support; if you made configuration changes, please ensure you include this with your report.

+## Finding where an error is occurring

+For errors which appear to come from Altis, ensure you check the full trace for the error.

+A common problem we see is when issues occur due to plugins or custom code incorrectly calling internal APIs.
+This can trigger an error within Altis modules, but a trace may reveal the source of the issue.

+The [Altis dev tools](docs://dev-tools/) can help you to identify the source of issues, as it shows traces for errors which occur.
+Additionally, [X-Ray](docs://cloud/dashboard/x-ray/) can help identify issues occurring in Cloud environments.